glouppe/info8006-introduction-to-ai/lecture2.md

 .width-100[![](figures/lec2/pacman-reflex2.png)]
 ]
 ]
-.caption[A simple reflex agent moves to a dot if there is one in its neighborhood. ]
+.caption[For example, a simple reflex agent moves to a dot if there is one in its neighborhood.<br>No planning is involved to take this decision. ]

 .Q[[Q]] Can a reflex agent be rational?